 In March 2017, the European Commission initiated a partial interim review of the anti-dumping and countervailing measures applicable to imports of CSPV modules and key components (i.e. cells) originating in or consigned from China.
-Such partial interim review will examine whether the existing anti-dumping and countervailing measures, including European Union price undertaking agreement, can still be considered as an appropriate form for the measures.
-In September 2017, the European Commission replaced the price undertaking with the new variable duty minimum import price (the "MIP Regulation").
-The MIP Regulation is only applicable to companies that were still part of the price undertaking or withdrew voluntarily without any previous issues, including JinkoSolar.
+Such partial interim review examined whether the then existing anti-dumping and countervailing measures, including European Union price undertaking agreement, can still be considered as an appropriate form for the measures.
+In September 2017, the European Commission determined that the price undertaking shall be replaced with a new variable duty minimum import price and a new measure to the Chinese companies that withdrew voluntarily from price undertaking without any non-compliance issues, including certain Chinese affiliates of us.